As inflation continues to rise, so does the cost of living -- and wages can't seem to keep up.

 Take, for example, being able to pay your monthly utility bills.
 GOBankingRates surveyed 1,091 Americans aged 18 and older from across the country between August 14 and August 16, 2023, asking, "Have you had trouble paying your utility (gas, electric, heat, internet, etc.) bills in the last 6-12 months?" and 43.72% responded "Yes" they did have difficulty.

-Do you need to do the same?
+Do you also have trouble keeping up with payments and your bank account in the black?
 Here are six signs you can't afford your lifestyle, according to financial experts.

 1. You're Living Paycheck to Paycheck

 If you have little to no money left over after paying your bills, you're not alone.
-Around 64% of American adults are living paycheck to paycheck, according to a 2022 LendingClub survey.
+Around 12.37% of respondents are living paycheck to paycheck, making less than $10,000 annually, according to our GOBankingRates survey.

-This isn't a problem just for those with low incomes.
-The same survey found that 49% of adults who earn more than $100,000 a year were living paycheck to paycheck.
-If you can't afford to put any money toward savings or retirement, you may not be able to afford your lifestyle.
+The same survey found that 25.21% of those surveyed are currently on or have been on food stamps in the last year.
+If you can't afford to put any money toward food, let alone savings or retirement, you may not be able to afford your lifestyle.